mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

 ```math
     P_{\text{g}i} = P_i + P_{\text{d}i},\;\;\; i \in \mathcal{N}_{\text{sb}}.
 ```
 If there are multiple generators at the slack bus, the active power output of the first generator in the input data is assigned to ``P_{\text{g}i}``, and the output active power of the remaining generators is subtracted from it.
-This information can be obtained using the following Julia command:
+The following Julia command can be used to acquire these values:
 ```julia-repl
 julia> result.generator.power.active
 ```

+---

 ## [References](@id inDepthPowerFlowSolutionReference)
 [1] A. Wood and B. Wollenberg, *Power Generation, Operation, and Control*, ser.
 A Wiley-Interscience publication.
 Wiley, 1996.